Yelp/elastalert/docs/source/ruletypes.rst

 OpsGenie
 ~~~~~~~~

 OpsGenie alerter will create an alert which can be used to notify Operations people of issues or log information.
-An OpsGenie ``API`` integration must be created in order to acquire the necessary ``opsgenie_key`` rule variable.
-Currently the OpsGenieAlerter only creates an alert, however it could be extended to update or close existing alerts.
+An OpsGenie ``API``
+integration must be created in order to acquire the necessary ``opsgenie_key`` rule variable.
+Currently the OpsGenieAlerter only creates
+an alert, however it could be extended to update or close existing alerts.

-The alert requires four options:
+The OpsGenie alert requires four options:

-``opsgenie_key``: The randomly generated API Integration key create by OpsGenie.
+``opsgenie_key``: The randomly generated API Integration key created by OpsGenie.

 ``opsgenie_account``: The OpsGenie account to integrate with.

 ``opsgenie_recipients``: An optional filled list OpsGenie recipients who will be notified by the alerts

 ``opsgenie_addr``: Potentially unnecessary variable to configure the URL to POST alert requests to.
-It hasn't changed yet, but if it does not having it hardcoded seems adventageous.
+It hasn't changed yet, but if it does not having it hardcoded seems advantageous.

 Debug
 ~~~~~~